-In order to prolong the life and performance of your product, we recommend that you only specify Francis Searchlights spare parts.
+To prolong the life and performance of your product, we recommend that you only specify Francis Searchlights spare parts.
 This will ensure that any warranties on your equipment will not be invalidated.

 When ordering spare parts please contact the Sales Department at Francis Searchlights Limited.
-Please quote searchlight model and serial number at all times.
+Please always quote searchlight model and serial number.
 This will enable a fast response to your spares' requirements.